 6 Battery Road, #01-K Bank of China Building, Singapore 049909

 Dimbulah at JustCo

 The Dimbulah café inside JustCo only opened this year and it is already my favourite place for coffee meetings.
 The location is perfect, just opposite the Fullerton Hotel along Collyer Quay.
-Even better is the ambiance.
-This open café boasts plenty of natural light and comfy seating.
+Even better is the ambience.
+This open café boasts plenty of natural light and casual seating.
 Cosy!
 The service here is personable and friendly – they have to be because they are always understaffed and it takes forever for your drink to arrive.
 I like to describe the coffee here as thick-tasting because after you drink a cup your tongue feels coated in gunk.
 But screw that, this is a really good spot for meetings!
 You can also buy toasted sandwiches here.

 20 Collyer Quay #01-02, Singapore 049909